-Whether you are stocking a laundry room for the first time or need some advice on purchasing only the products you really need for laundry, there are the five laundry products you should always have on hand–detergent, oxygen bleach, disinfectant, baking soda and distilled white vinegar.
-With these basics, you'll always have clean laundry.
+Whether you are stocking a laundry room for the first time or need some laundry aisle tips, there are five laundry products you should always have on hand.
+Detergent, oxygen bleach, disinfectant, baking soda, and distilled white vinegar will help ensure your laundry is always sparkling clean.

 01 of 05